 During the lessons, focusing, on the one hand, on the deepening of some contractual institutions, the dialogue with the classroom will be privileged.
 In parallel with each lesson, the correlative guided practical exercises (case law and case studies, simulations even in groups) will be carried out.

 Two jurisprudential decisions should be considered as an integral part of the didactic material, chosen among those published on the Elly platform.

 It is recommended that all students also take a look at the Elly platform of any recent regulations or uploaded footage by the Teacher.

 Assessment methods and criteria

-The final evaluation takes the form of an oral exam with at least three questions, with reference to the suggested texts and the parts indicated.
+The final evaluation (vote on thirty) takes the form of an oral exam with at least three questions, with reference to the suggested texts and the parts indicated.
 The final examination aims at assessing whether the student has knowledge and understanding of the institutes and has acquired interpretative competence in jurisprudential pronouncements.
-The level of sufficiency will be reached when the student has demonstrated knowledge and understanding of the institutes as well as minimum application competencies regarding the autonomous, critical and reasoned exposure of the jurisprudential judgments.
+The level of sufficiency will be reached when the student has demonstrated knowledge and understanding of the institutes as well as minimum application competencies regarding the autonomous, critical and reasoned exposure of the two jurisprudential judgments selected between those published by the teacher on the Elly platform.
 Below these thresholds, the examination will be insufficient.
 Voting of the oral test is communicated immediately at the end of the test.